How to start a snack business: from idea to first sale

 - Review your city's zoning map for areas approved for commercial food production.

 You need a way to get paid.
 Most customers expect to pay with credit, debit, or digital wallets like Apple Pay.
-Relying on cash alone will limit your sales, especially at events or markets where convenience is key.
+Relying on cash alone will limit your sales, especially at farmers' markets or events where convenience is key.

 When you review payment solutions, look for low transaction fees and no monthly charges.
 For a new snack business, a simple system that works on your phone is often the best place to start.
 This avoids the cost of extra hardware.

-At just 1.99% per transaction with no hidden costs or extra hardware needed, it's particularly useful for selling at farmers' markets or pop-up events.
-This rate is competitive, as many other providers charge between 2.5% and 3.5% per transaction.
+At just 1.99% per transaction with no hidden costs or extra hardware needed, it is useful for selling at farmers' markets or pop-up events.
+Industry pricing supports this comparison: major providers typically charge between 2.5% and 3.5% per transaction.
+Source: Square's official website, accessed August 2026; Stripe's official website, accessed August 2026; PayPal's official website, accessed August 2026.

 Here is how it works: